guyotn/client-eaton-test/README.md

   - Server: number of ressource to display.
   - Server: which port to listen.
   - Client: transmited data range.
+ - git rebase for a clean working tree.

 ## Ressources
 Here are a list of ressources used to create the project: